singV/Python-beginners/Lesson-1/README.md

 Sample code for both these approach is same.
 The code does nothing but displays custom messages based on python version.

+## Usage

+python main.py

+## Result

+If you are using python version < 3, the program displays that Your code wont work here, else it displays a Welcome message.